jakseg/Data-Science-Music-Project/README.md

 ```bash
 scrapy crawl billboard
 ```
-To run the scraper for the different charts you'll need to change the Parameter billboard_url and Date.
+To run the scraper for the different charts you'll need to change the Parameter billboard_url and Date in the file billboard_hot_100.

 BILLBOARD_URL AND DATE FOR RESPECTIVE GENRE